 This class has been suspended due to not enough people attending.
 If there is demand it will restart in the Autumn.
 However, in the meantime, you are welcome to attend the yoga for mobility and strength with Yinka which is also an accessible class.
 She will provide you with a chair if you need one.
 If you have any questions or would like any advice do write in to firstname.lastname@example.org.

 This style of yoga was developed by B.K.S.
 Iyengar in India.
-It is a system of yoga where time is spent in each asana (pose) and a precise alignment of the body is focussed on.
+It is a system of yoga where some time is spent in each asana (pose) and it is explored, a precise alignment of the body is focussed on.
 Often supports eg, bolsters, blocks, chairs etc. are used, to help people work towards achieving the final shape of the pose.

 Theresa Aldridge teaches our pregnancy yoga class on Sundays at 18:30.
 No previous experience of yoga is necessary for this class.
-You need to be at least 12 weeks pregnant to attend.
 As long as you are 12+ weeks pregnant you are welcome to drop in but if you have any questions or complications please contact Theresa directly: email@example.com There are some daytime classes you can attend when pregnant please email firstname.lastname@example.org for further information.

 Vajrasati Yoga was founded by Jim Tarran.
 It is a straightforward practice of Modern Postural Yoga i.e. body work.
 Interwoven into the practice of the asanas is the spirit of the yoga movement as it has come down to us through its various influences such as Tantra, Raja, Advaita Vedanta and Buddhism.
 This is done through the tone of the relationship with the practice and through the central premise embodied in the word yoga itself; that the breath, body, mind, heart, energy are inseparable parts of one whole experience that has at its heart freedom, joy, wisdom, and bliss.
 The classes integrate movement, breath, philosophy and humour in a way that leaves you feeling lighter, refreshed and revitalised.